 - Psar Thmei market: a buzzing central market with local life and souvenirs

-- The National Museum of Cambodia: containing the world’s finest collection of Khmer sculpture
+- The National Museum of Cambodia: contains the world’s finest collection of Khmer sculpture

 If you’re planning to make the most of your visa and stay longer, there are many lesser-known places to visit.
 Consider exploring some of the more remote temples including Prasat Thom in the Koh Ker temple complex.

 There are also cities worth visiting beyond Siem Reap and Phnom Penh.
 You won’t find many tourists at Kep, Sihanoukville, or Battambang.
-Each offer a unique insight into Cambodia life and culture.
+Each offer a unique insight into Cambodia’s life and culture.